NASA-IMPACT/SNWG-Participant-Dashboard/index.md

 - Text:
     - Use H2 for ToC generation on all major parts.
     - Do not attempt to explain any concepts in depth.
 The goal is to develop a LIGHTWEIGHT website for teams to refer to with the minimum amount of information needed to complete forms/tasks.
 If they want to know more, they can reach out to the SNWG MO team for further context/direction.
-    - Footnotes to links to further reading can be created[^footnote] [^fn-nth-2]
+    - Footnotes to links to further reading can be created[^footnote]
     - do not embed slidedecks.
-Extract relevant information and HIGH POINTS to this site.
+Extract relevant information and HIGH POINTS to this site[^fn-nth-2].

 --------------------------------